BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 * `.envelope` represents a nested `Envelope`.
 * `.assertion` represents a `predicate`-`object` pair.
 * `.encrypted` represents an `EncryptedMessage` that could be a `.leaf` or a `.envelope`.
-* `.redacted` represents a value that has been elided with its place held by its `Digest`.
+* `.elided` represents a value that has been elided with its place held by its `Digest`.

 ```swift
 enum Subject {